openfga/openfga/docs/list_objects/pipeline/pipeline_algorithm.md

 ## Cyclic Edges

-There are a few concerns for special handling in the case of cyclic edges.
-The following model includes a tuple cycle:
+Cyclic edges present a unique challenge where messages can loop indefinitely through the cycle.
+Without special handling, workers wouldn't know when to stop processing.
+Consider the following model with a tuple cycle:
 ```
 model
     schema 1.1